Chrysalis Pilot Drug Testing Project Sees a Huge Decrease in Substance Abuse

 Media Statement by Dan Plato, Minister of Community Safety

-Substance abuse is a social ill that plagues many communities in the Western Cape, and was evident how prevalent the problem was when more than 50% of the students on one of the recent three month residential training programme admitted to substance abuse.
+Substance abuse is a social ill that plagues many communities in the Western Cape, and it became evident how prevalent the problem was when more than 50% of the students on one of the recent three-month residential training programmes admitted to substance abuse.

 What I found most encouraging about this pilot project was the response by the students, who now felt that they had 'proof that they were clean', after being handed an official document with their results.

 Lucille Meyer, the CEO of Chrysalis Academy, reported that "their self-esteem was raised to such an extent that they asked that they have their certificates handed to them in front of the other students, as an extra means of claiming in front of witnesses that they were determined to say 'no' to drugs, as was the goal of the group."

 The Department of Community Safety will continue to fund this programme based on its success and I look forward to seeing the impact of these drug-free youth in our communities, who now have the necessary skills to find employment.

 Chrysalis Academy is an initiative of the Western Cape Government, established in the year 2000 as a response to the high crime rate in the Western Cape, especially due to substance abuse and an active gang culture in Cape Town's disadvantaged communities.

 The result is a holistic and sustainable five-year youth development programme based on three-month empowerment training that focuses on the individual's physical, emotional, mental, energetic and spiritual development, which is still unique to our knowledge.
 The Chrysalis Programme is a preventative initiative, as opposed to rehabilitative.
 It is registered as a NPO (Non-Profit Organisation) and mainly funded by the Western Cape Provincial Department of Community Safety.